 Do you route share orders directly to the exchanges?

 We do not publish a list.
 Please ask individual brokers directly about the services they offer.
-We're able to process any valid transfer initiated by a DTCC participant to transfer shares to direct ownership, and we usually complete the transaction by the end of the next working day, following receipt of that request from DTCC.
+We're able to process any valid transfer initiated by a DTCC participant to transfer shares to registered ownership, and we usually complete the transaction by the end of the next working day, following receipt of that request from DTCC.

 Your broker may use a custodian in DTC to hold shares in DTC.
 Only DTC participants can initiate a transfer to create a DRS holding in your name at Computershare, if the shares are held via DTC (please see above).
 Processes may vary depending on your jurisdiction and the number of intermediaries in the chain.
-Computershare is able to process any request for a transfer of shares to direct ownership that includes the necessary information for the transfer to take place, and we usually complete the transaction the working day after the request comes through.
+Computershare is able to process any request for a transfer of shares to registered ownership that includes the necessary information for the transfer to take place, and we usually complete the transaction the working day after the request comes through.
 You do not need an account with Computershare for a DRS transfer to be initiated.

 Why doesn’t Computershare work with certain brokers/Why can’t my non-US broker get my shares registered?